vekatze/neut/book/src/how-to-execute-types.md

 }
 ```

-The first thing to note is that, since an exponential is a closed function, the values of an ADT must be able to be copied/discarded using a closed function.
-This means that the information about `a` in `list(a)` must be contained in the values.
+The first thing to note is that the values of an ADT must be able to be copied/discarded using a closed function (since all the types in Neut are compiled into closed functions).
+This means the information about `a` in `list(a)` must be contained in the values.

 That is, for example, the internal representation of `Nil` is something like below: